 (a) In General.

-(1) Licensees refrain from providing services when
+(1) Licensees shall refrain from providing services

-objectivity are likely to impair their competency or harm a patient,
+of objectivity are likely to impair their competency or harm a patient,

 client, colleague, student, supervisee, research participant, or other